ArkArk/DistortionCamera/README.md

 This app uses two sensors:

 - Gyroscope sensor: It is active if the left checkbox is checked.
-- Linear acceleration sensor: It is active if the left checkbox is checked.
+- Linear acceleration sensor: It is active if the right checkbox is checked.

 ### Info